johtj/data_analysis_ml_projects/README.md

 ## Directory structure

 ├── assignment1
 │   ├── Code
 │   │   ├── assigmnet1.ipynb
 │   │   ├── matrix_creation.py
 │   │   ├── main_methods.py
 │   │   ├── errors.py
 │   │   ├── plotting.py
 │   ├── Report
 │   ├── Figures
 ├── assignment2
 │   ├── Code
+│   │   ├── Source
+│   │   │   ├── neural_network.py
+│   │   │   ├── ....
+│   │   ├── part_a.ipynb
+│   │   ├── ...
 │   ├── Report
+│   │   ├── report.pdf
 │   ├── Figures

-├── assignment3

-│   ├── Code

-│   ├── Report

-│   ├── Figures

 Where each assignment has a folder.
-Within that folder the Code folder contains any code associated with the assignment.
+Within that folder the Code folder contains any code associated with the assignment, notebooks are in the Code folder, source code is contained in the Source folder inside the Code folder.
 The assignment*.ipynb notebook contains the working code for the assignment, and any *.py files contains functionality, or help functions used in the main notebook.
 The Report folder contains the report, and the Figures folder contains the figures generated in the main notebook, these figures are also used in the report.